tigrawap/Flask-Starter/readme.md

 JS still requires some refactoring, but well, it works and very easy to use.
 Meanwhile refer to this page or to the code for how-to-use.

-Your also can email me for questions or ask at stackoverflow with flask or flask-starter tags.
+You also can email me for questions or ask at stackoverflow with flask or flask-starter tags.
 This documentation will be expanded as soon as possible, as well as on your questions

 ##### Core View